unicode-org/icu4x/docs/research/data_phases.md

 - `duration-narrow@1`
 - `duration-digital@1`

-Having separate data keys means that you can strip out all the keys you definitely don't need from your data bundle via static code analysis.
+Having separate data keys means that you can strip out all the keys you definitely don't need from your data bundle.
+This can be done via static code analysis, as discussed in [#948](https://github.com/unicode-org/icu4x/issues/948).

 The resource options might look like this ("arab" and "latn" are examples of numbering systems):